briancaffey/RedLM/ARTICLE.md

 ## Building Q&A bots with RAG using LlamaIndex

-My primary objective with this project was to implement a simple chat feature that responds to questions about the book with relevant responses including the references to the specific paragraphs used in the response.
+My primary objective with this project was to implement a simple chat bot that responds to questions about the book with references to the specific paragraphs used in the response.
 The following shows images of the UI I built with one of the examples I included in the video I made for this project.

 ![RAG Example](/static/redlm/rag_example.png)